 Injured this Winter?
 Contact a Washington Attorney

 If you suffered catastrophic or serious injuries due to someone’s negligence, you could be entitled to compensation.
-To explore your options and discuss your case, contact the attorneys at Brett McCandlis Brown, PLLC today.
+To explore your options and discuss your case, contact the personal injury lawyers at Brett McCandlis Brown, PLLC today.
 We are here to work as your advocate against insurance companies and negligent parties.
 Schedule your consultation by calling 800-925-1875 or request an appointment online.